falconmick/ionic-ts-starter-sidemenu/README.md

 ```

 Substitute ios for android if not on a Mac, but if you can, the ios development toolchain is a lot easier to work with until you need to do anything custom to Android.

+### note!
+I threw this togehter as I was inderested to see how hard it would be to get Ionic and Typescript workin like bestest friends.
+It wasn't too hard!!

+What's missing?
+* Login modal, I havn't got around to coppying the login over to Typescript.

+You might notice the project's angular code style is diferent from the other starter templates.
+This is for two reasons:
+* It's Typescript, I had to do some things diferently to do with how is best to code for Typescript
+* I Hate using $scope, I also do not like having all the controllers thrown together.

+This is one of my first Angular apps and it's my first time using angular-ui so if you see somthing stupid or somthing you think could be done better in this template, PLEASE make a pull request or contact me at contact@mcrook.com

+cheers!